 Optimal Cardiovascular System

 With the low amount of fat and zero cholesterol (among other nutrients too), the whole cardiovascular system will work properly.
-Vitamin K ensures less blood loss in case an injury happens because it contributes to a healthy blood clotting.
+Vitamin K ensures less blood loss in case an injury happens because it contributes to healthy blood clotting.

 Nutrition Facts of Kiwi for Guinea Pigs